book000/discord-deliver/README.md

-# live-recorder-by-streamlink
+# discord-deliver

-Record and download live movie by streamlink.
-Works with Docker (Docker Compose).
+Web server to send messages to Discord for use with Docker

+## Configuration

+`discord-deliver.env`

+- `DISCORD_TOKEN`: Discord Bot Token

 ## Warning / Disclaimer